kospex/kospex/README.md

 Ideally, a structure like
 /BASE/GIT_SERVER/ORG/REPO

-Step 1: Clone kospex and Build the docker image
+### Step 1: Clone kospex and Build the docker image

 > ./build-image.sh

-Step 2 : Run the kospex shell
+### Step 2 : Run the kospex shell

 > shell-kospex.sh [GIT_DATA_DIRECTORY] [KOSPEX_DATA_DIR]

-Step 3:
+### Step 3: sync some data and play with some commands

+> kospex sync [GIT_REPO]
+>
+> kospex developers -repo [GIT_REPO]
+>
+> kospex tech-landscape -metadata

 ## Git code layout for running analysis

+One option, if you're inspecting code on your own laptop is to use use your home directory.

+~/kospex/ \
+~/code/github.com/ORG/REPO

+using the coommand from Step 2 this

+> shell-kospex.sh ~/code ~/kospex

+While this might seem a little odd, it means all our git creds and apps are outside the docker container, and we just mount the local filesyste.

 ## Key Use Cases and features